Day - 1

 Day - 9

 Location: Ghanzi – Central Kalahari - Travel on to Ghanzi, the 'Capital of the Kalahari' ( 400km approximately 7 hours).
 Your accommodation tonight is at a community project in Ghanzi and is a much more basic than what you will encounter throughout your journey.
 However, the concept and experience of the lodge is well worth it.
-The lodges we use here support the local San Bushmen and supports the San D'Kar community through employment.
-The San People are renowned as the most skillful trackers on Earth and have an extraordinary knowledge of the Kalahari for both plants and animal tracking.
+The lodges we use here support the local San and San D'Kar community through employment.
+The San people are renowned as the most skillful trackers on Earth and have an extraordinary knowledge of the Kalahari for both plants and animal tracking.
 If time permits you may choose to do the optional walk.
 Here you will be shown the wide variety of both edible and medicinal plants, while also tracking a variety of animals and learning about their habits.
 Of course, you will also spend quality time with your guides to understand their very different world view.
 Later a traditional San/Southern African meal will be served in the communal lounge and dining area.
-You will then experience the ancient dance rituals of the San/Bushman around the campfire.
-This is a real cultural experience and a great way to get to know the local Bushmen.
+You will then experience the ancient dance rituals of the San around the campfire.
+This is a real cultural experience and a great way to get to know the locals.
 On special occasions this could be a healing or trance dance, which can continue all night, and is an intense spiritual experience for both participants and visitors alike.

 Day - 10